sass/sass/spec/js-api/compile.d.ts.md

 ### `Compiler`

 The class returned by creating a synchronous compiler with [`initCompiler()`].
-If the constructor is directly invoked (as opposed to the Compiler being created via `initCompiler`), throw an error.
+If the class is directly constructed (as opposed to the Compiler being created via `initCompiler`), throw an error.

 Only synchronous compilation methods [`compile()`] and [`compileString()`] must